BobBowles/django-shennong/README.rst

 While it may be possible to incorporate this app into other projects, it is designed as a standalone program that uses a web browser as ui.

+The app provides 1- and 2- column format display of recipe ingredients to facilitate printing labels onto different types of A4 sticky paper labels.
+1-column works well with UK Post Office standard A4 address labels.
+2-column works well with 4 labels per sheet stock A4 such as Label Planet LP4/99 (Avery L7169).

 Requirements
 ------------

 The original version was developed with Django 1.8.16.
 The app has since been upgraded to run under Django 4.2.x, where x is the latest security update.
 It should run comfortably under all versions of Django from 2.0 to 4.2.x It is no longer compatible with Django < 2.0.
 The recommended Django is now 4.2.x < 5.